Aleksander Čeferin: Work during second term

 When the 2019–20 football season was interrupted due to the COVID-19 pandemic, UEFA was still able to conclude all of its senior club competitions under the stewardship of Čeferin, as final-eight tournaments were successfully held for the Champions League, Europa League, and Women's Champions League in Portugal, Germany, and Spain, respectively.

 Čeferin always refused the creation of an independent Super League and guaranteed it would never happen on his watch, which led to clashes with FIFA president Gianni Infantino.
 On 19 April 2021, after the European Super League proposal was publicised, Čeferin threatened potential sanctions on the participating members in a press conference in Montreux.
 On 20 April, Čeferin urged the owners and presidents of the breakaway clubs, especially the English ones, to change their minds.
 In his speech at the Ordinary 45th UEFA Congress, he said: "Gentlemen, you made a huge mistake.
 Some will say it is greed, others disdain, arrogance, flippancy or complete ignorance of England's football culture.
 It does not matter.
 What does matter is that there is still time to change your mind.
 Everyone makes mistakes."
 Following Čeferin's appeal and a number of public protests by football fans in the United Kingdom, most clubs involved in the Super League turned their backs on the project, as it collapsed three days after it had been announced.

+In October 2021, Čeferin opposed FIFA's proposal for a biennial FIFA World Cup, warning it could have "terrible consequences" for football and deepen tensions between UEFA and FIFA over the sport's future direction.

+Čeferin has also advocated reforms to UEFA competitions, overseeing the introduction of the UEFA Nations League, the UEFA Europa Conference League and the expanded UEFA Champions League format from 2024–25, arguing that the changes would increase competitiveness, provide greater opportunities for clubs from smaller associations and generate additional revenue for European football.

 Position on 2022 Russian invasion of Ukraine

 Čeferin strongly condemned the 2022 Russian invasion of Ukraine, banning Russia from UEFA competitions until further notice.
-He quickly removed St. Petersburg as the host city of the 2022 UEFA Champions League Final.
+He quickly removed St. Petersburg as the host city of the 2022 UEFA Champions League final.

 Čeferin expressed, however, that until further notice he "sees no reason to remove" its key ally Belarus from international football.